ultimatemember/ultimatemember/readme.txt

   - Added: Sanitizing handlers to the Ultimate Member > Forms forms' fields
   - Added: Sanitizing handlers to the Ultimate Member > User Roles forms' fields
   - Added: Sanitizing handlers to the Restriction Content forms' fields in the posts/pages/menus additional fields
+  - Added: Custom placeholder setting for the Confirm Password field

 * Bugfixes:

+  - Fixed: Content restriction settings using in Avada theme with active page headers
+  - Fixed: Content restriction (CPT + Terms).
+Avoid displaying comments if the post is restricted
+  - Fixed: Content restriction (CPT + Terms).
+Avoid displaying comments and posts feed
+  - Fixed: Content restriction (CPT + Terms).
+Displaying the proper count of the posts.
+Restricted are excluded
+  - Fixed: Saving and displaying settings on the UM > Settings > Access screen
+  - Fixed: Saving and displaying default Member Directory settings

+* Tweaks:

+  - WordPress 5.8 compatibility.
+Widgets screen changes based on the new features with Legacy Widget block

 = 2.1.21: June 17, 2021 =